rinchhen012/Namaste-Point-Card/README.md

 For detailed instructions on setting up and working with Firebase Functions, see [FIREBASE-FUNCTIONS.md](FIREBASE-FUNCTIONS.md).

 For information about the admin interface, see [README-ADMIN.md](README-ADMIN.md).

+For push notification setup and troubleshooting, see [NOTIFICATIONS.md](NOTIFICATIONS.md).

 For production deployment instructions, see [DEPLOY-GUIDE.md](DEPLOY-GUIDE.md).